-I am currently a User Researcher at Robinhood.
+I am currently a Research Lead at Robinhood.
 As a founding member of the research team, I lead both foundational and strategic product research to help with our mission of democratizing stock market and financial services.
 You can check out my recent talk on how I used mixed methods for creating personas at Robinhood.

 I received my Ph.D. from University of Michigan School of Information.
 My advisor is Dr. Cliff Lampe.
 My academic research investigates how users and systems work together in curating and exhibiting personal digital data (especially in social media), and how to design for technology-mediated reflection for both self and close relationships, as a way to support long-term interaction between users and their data.